darkobits/class-decorators/README.md

 # class-decorator

-This package attempts to improve upon the base [decorator proposal](https://ponyfoo.com/articles/javascript-decorators-proposal), specifically when decorating classes, by:
+This package attempts to improve the way classes are decorated (see: [decorator proposal](https://ponyfoo.com/articles/javascript-decorators-proposal)) by not polluting the prototype chain, thereby encouraging _composition over inheritance_.

-- Preserving the constructor's `name` and not adding to the prototype chain.
-- Allowing decorators to manipulate the newly created class instance.

 ## Installation